Beware, these cancer symptoms can be mistaken for a cold

 With the approach of winter, many diseases reappear, so it is very likely to fall victim to sniffles and other ailments.
 But beware of hasty conclusions.
 Some symptoms attributed to the common cold are actually those… of cancer, according to several experts whose comments were relayed by the Sun.

 As they explain, night sweats or a high temperature can be caused by infections and viral illnesses.
-If they are often linked to winter diseases, they could also be the cause of cancer such as non-Hodgkin’s lymphoma, Hodgkin’s lymphoma, carcinoid tumors, leukemia, mesothelioma, bone and liver cancer.
+If they are often linked to winter diseases, they might also be the cause of cancer such as non-Hodgkin’s lymphoma, Hodgkin’s lymphoma, carcinoid tumors, leukemia, mesothelioma, bone and liver cancer.

 A high state of fatigue should also raise awareness.
 If it is normal to feel exhausted in a situation of illness, to be constantly would not be insignificant.
-“If you feel tired all the time, or for no clear reason, it could be a sign that something is wrong”they said, adding that it was best to get to the doctor as soon as possible.
+“If you feel tired all the time, or for no clear reason, it might be a sign that something is wrong”they said, adding that it was best to get to the doctor as soon as possible.

 VIDEO – Health Book – Dr Christian Recchia: “Covid, flu, cold, how to differentiate them?
 There is a major differentiating element”